Left nav Online Threat Alerts (OTA) - Alerting you to scams and frauds. Righ nav

 This scam is similar to the following:

-To protect your privacy, please remove sensitive or identifiable information from your comments, questions, or reviews.
-We will use your IP address to display your approximate location to other users when you make a post.
-That location is not enough to find you.
+To protect your privacy, please remove sensitive or identifiable information from your post.
+Your IP address will be used to display your estimated location.

-• April 12, 2014 at 11:00 AM by an anonymous user from: Littleton, Colorado, United States
+an anonymous user from: Littleton, Colorado, United States

 I was a Verizon customer years ago, and I received a call this morning that I had a $24 credit on my old Verizon account, and to go to www.24verizon.com to redeem it.
 I had gotten something in the mail probably a year ago from Verizon stating I was due about thirty cents on my old account, so I assumed this was somehow related.
 I went to the website and it seemed completely legitimate.
 I did enter my old number and password, but then something didn't seem quite right, and I got back out.
-I went to just straight www.verizon.com (which looks EXACTLY the same) and tried entering the same information, and Verizon had no record of my account... which makes sense, since it ended years ago.
+I went to just straight www.verizon.com (which looks EXACTLY the same) and tried entering the same information, and Verizon had no record of my account.... which makes sense, since it ended years ago.

 I feel foolish that I fell for this, but I don't think spammers will be able to do much with what I entered, since it isn't legitimate... but I want to warn others, this seems to be a scam.

-• April 12, 2014 at 11:07 AM by info
+Apr 12, 2014 at 11:07 AM by

 It doesn't seem to be a scam, it is a scam.